 Figure 1.8 Keck Telescope

+Source: © xxxxxxxxx.
+Please indicate the exact source from where the image was reproduced.

 Some facts about the telescope: Observatory location: Mauna Kea, Hawaii; Height above sea level: 4,145 meters (13,790 feet); Moving Mass: 270 metric tons (each); Mirror diameter: 10.0 meter (each); Distinctive feature: Each mirror has thirty-six hexagonal segments.

 Each mirror segment is kept stable by a system of active optics that adjusts its position, relative to adjacent segments, to an accuracy of four nanometers.
 This twice-per-second adjustment corrects any distortions due to gravity.
 Both telescopes are also equipped with adaptive optics, which compensates for the blurring caused by turbulence in the atmosphere.
 This, combined with the light collecting power of two sizeable mirrors, and some pretty sophisticated instrumentation, means that the twin Keck telescopes can produce some incredibly detailed images of distant objects in the Solar System, that are almost on a par with images from space telescopes.
 The following are two good examples of what Keck can do: